 How DNS Resolution Works

 Every time you visit a website, your browser first needs to know the IP address of the server hosting it.
-Domain names like 'www.example.com' are human-readable but computers communicate via IP addresses.
-DNS resolution converts one to the other.
+Domain names like "www.example.com" are human-readable but computers communicate via IP addresses.
+DNS (Domain Name System) resolution converts one to the other.
+The system was designed by Paul Mockapetris in 1983 (RFC 882/883) and remains one of the most critical infrastructure components of the internet.

 The process involves a hierarchy of DNS servers:

-4. If not cached, the resolver queries a root name server — one of 13 sets of servers (operated by ICANN, Verisign, and others) that know which name servers are authoritative for each top-level domain (.com, .org, .uk, etc.).
+4. If not cached, the resolver queries a root name server -- one of 13 sets of servers (operated by organizations including ICANN, Verisign, NASA, and the U.S. Department of Defense) that know which name servers are authoritative for each top-level domain (.com, .org, .uk, etc.)

-8. The resolver caches the result and returns it to your browser.
+8. The resolver caches the result (respecting the TTL -- Time to Live value set by the domain owner) and returns it to your browser

 This entire process typically takes 20-120 milliseconds on the first lookup.
-Subsequent requests use the cache.
+Subsequent requests use the cache and resolve in under 1 millisecond.

 DNS Security